atlas10280/Admixture_scripts/README.md

     e.g. > admixture 'filename.bed' K_to_test(int)
 	can loop, see example in admixture_1_15.sh
 	you get 3*K outputs from admixture so consider running each subset in a subfolder

+4) plot results
+	This is the fun part so do it however you please, but there is a relatively optimized method in plot_admixture.Rmd documentation on plotting script is inside, there are a few places where you need to adjust names to fit your populations variable auto_pop_list is designed to optimize this process for your data, it requires you use your global genepop as input using the included poplist will allow you to arrange the data as you see fit

+	HAPPY ADMIXING! :D